schniebel/odds-update/README.md

 ### Tagging strategy
 If an images is meant to be deployed to test, it will be tagged with a unix timestamp. if prod, a semver tag is used.
 Having this different tagging strategy allows us to have test and prod images pushed to the same ECR repo, because flux is configured to only care about one of those tagging strategies depending on if its for test or prod.

+## Why EKS for Kubernetes Distribution?
+Integrates well with all the IAM roles and permissions needed for the stack.
+Since its a managed k8 distribution, we dont have to worry about the Control Plane, as well as out of the box integrations with existing EBS, PVC classes with AWS.

+### Machine type used for EKS clusters
+m6i.xlarge = 4 vCPU / 16 GiB RAM, strong general-purpose baseline, great for mixed CPU/memory workloads.

+Why it fits:
+Odds Compute (stateless services): CPU-heavy enrichment + network I/O to Kafka/Redis/Postgres; 16 GiB gives headroom for serialization buffers and caches; 4 vCPU maps well to multiple consumer threads per pod.

+Analytics (Spark): Executors sized around 1–2 vCPU / 4–8 GiB each fit neatly on these nodes for parallelism without fragmentation.

+### Nodes
+Nodes are set as a min of 3 for HA accross availability zones.

+### odds-compute service Pod Autoscaling

+uses [KEDA autosclaler](https://keda.sh/). if we use this there are No Prometheus Adapter rules to maintain. it scales on real lag from Kafka (with TLS/SCRAM, regex topics, per-group) out of the box. its looking more directly at what we are scaling for (consumer lag) instead of trying to infer that from CPU.